In 2007, The

 TRCA Tommy Thompson Wetland Park, Toronto

 Tommy Thompson Park (TTP) is located on the Leslie Street Spit, a 3.1-mile man-made peninsula that extends into Lake Ontario just east of downtown Toronto.
 Historically, the spit was used for industrial and shipping activities and disposal of rubble and fill from the construction industry and sediment dredging.
-Through a partnership with Toronto and Region Conservation Authority (TRCA), Coca-Cola is supporting a project that focuses on a 9.5-hectare disposal cell (Cell 2) that was filled to capacity by 1997.
-The existing ecological conditions within the cell are impaired due to the contaminated sediments and poor habitat quality.
+Through a partnership with Toronto and Region Conservation Authority (TRCA),

 The sediments that constituted the aquatic substrate within the cell exceed Canadian Environmental Quality Guidelines for contaminated sediments.
-Through Coca-Cola’s support, the TRCA is capping the contaminated sediment ensuring that it is biologically unavailable, and creating a hemi-marsh ecosystem to improve fish and wildlife habitat.
-More information can be found here.
+Through

 When complete, this project will provide more than 1 billion liters per year in replenish benefits in addition to restoring vital aquatic habitat and providing unique recreational opportunities for the Toronto’s urban community.